cloudforet-io/api-doc/content/en/identity/v1/User.md

 * **options** (Struct)   `Required`

-  *If mfa_type is EMAIL, email is required in options.*
+  *If mfa_type is EMAIL, email is required in options. options will be saved in mfa's options field.*

 * **domain_id** (string)   `Required`